 The best thing about the app is seamless Adobe product integration.
 For example, you can import all the brushes you have used in Photoshop or export your artwork to Photoshop and Lightroom.
 It’s also a vector-based program which is why resulting files are smaller in size, making it easier to share.

 It’s one of the best Procreate alternatives on the market right now.

 - Not available on Windows

 - Lack of image editing tools

-Best for – artist looking for a free, open-source Photoshop alternative for digital painting
+Best for – artist looking for a free, open-source Procreate alternative for digital painting

-I had heard about Krita from a friend of mine and he used the app for all of his sketching needs.
-Krita apparently focusses on offering the most natural sketching experience in a digital medium.
+Krita focusses on offering the most natural sketching experience in a digital medium.
 It offers comic and textures and the default brushes should be more than enough for creating any type of arts.
-That apart, Krita also allows users to customize the brushes if the demand for the same arose.
-The best feature of Krita is that it has a color wheel and an integrated reference panel.
-Being open source the makers of Krita have always lent an ear to the community and thus have been very swift when it comes to implementing new features.
+Krita also allows users to customize the brushes if need be.
+It has a color wheel and an integrated reference panel.
+Being open-source, the developers of Krita have always lent an ear to the community and been very swift when it comes to adding new features.

 - Focus on quintessential

 Best for – people looking to draw small doodles and simple sketches